The Hardcore Holidayoff

 Staring out the side is a massive, glowing horse skull, its white eyes piercing at her with incomprehensible intent.

-Order doesn’t flinch, but her alteration pathways open up, allowing for immediate, critical bursts of speed and strength; a high compliment to something she’s never met.
+Order doesn’t flinch, but her alteration pathways open up, allowing for immediate, critical bursts of speed and strength; a high compliment paid to something she’s never met.

 “Good day,” Order starts, rejecting the obvious nighttime appearance of the dimension and continuing by her own time.